-This category is open to editing for documentaries and long form programming.
-Editors are those individuals responsible for editing digital media, videotape and film to produce a finished story or program.
-Short documentaries should also submit to this category.
-Note that submission video in all craft categories is limited to 20 minutes of excerpts from the program or report under consideration.
+This category is open to editing for documentaries.
+Editors are those individuals responsible for editing digital media, videotape and film to produce a finished documentary.
+Both short and feature length documentaries should submit to this category.
+Submission video in this and all craft categories is limited to 20 minutes of excerpts from the program or report under consideration.

-36. Graphic Design and Art Direction
+44. Outstanding Graphic Design and Art Direction

 This category is open to Art Directors & Graphic Designers: Art Directors are those with the overall creative responsibility for the development and supervision of graphic elements in news and documentary programs.
 Graphic Designers include artists and designers who create electronic graphics, graphics illustrators, electronic and film animators, and artists and designers who employ electronic devices, as well as traditional artistic tools, to develop graphic elements for news & documentary programs.
 These include, but are not limited to: opens, teases, title sequences, and other graphic elements for news and/or documentary broadcasts; motion graphics that work in tandem with live action elements to create a cohesive visual story for a news feature or documentary film; visual effects utilizing 3D modeling, motion tracking, augmented reality and other techniques.
-The material submitted must be new material for 2015.
+The material submitted must be new material for 2016.
+Submission video in this and all craft categories is limited to 20 minutes of excerpts from the program or report under consideration.

-37. Music and Sound
+45. Music & Sound

 This category is open to individuals who make a significant contribution to the audio portion of a news broadcast or documentary program, one that enhances viewer understanding or appreciation of the broadcast.
 Eligible individuals include Composers, Arrangers, Music Directors, Conductors, those involved in audio sweetening, Studio Audio Mixers, Film Sound Mixers, and Live/Location Videotape and Sound Recordists.
 Please make clear in the accompanying essay whether the submission is for music alone, sound alone, or both music and sound.
 Music submitted by composers must have originated with the credited composer(s), and must have been created specifically for an eligible program.
-All music must be new and original for 2015.
+All music must be new and original for 2016.
+Submission video in this and all craft categories is limited to 20 minutes of excerpts from the program or report under consideration.

-38. Lighting Direction and Scenic Design
+46. Lighting Direction and Scenic Design

-This category is open to individuals who make a significant contribution to the visual presentation of a news broadcast or documentary program, one that enhances viewer understanding or appreciation of the broadcast.
-Lighting Directors and Scenic Designers are eligible in this category.
+This category is open to individuals who make a significant contribution to the lighting and/or scenic design of a news broadcast or documentary program.
 Lighting Directors are those responsible for the creative direction of the lighting of a studio or remote site.
 Scenic Designers are responsible for the design and placement of scenery and scenic elements in the studio or field.
 Statue eligible individuals are those that play a significant role in conceptualizing and /or executing the lighting direction and/or scenic design, as opposed to executives who oversee or approve the work.
-The material submitted must be new material for 2015.
+The material submitted must be new material for 2016.
+Submission video in this and all craft categories is limited to 20 minutes of excerpts from the program or report under consideration.